The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Simulations

-Before the analysis, we also apply cleaning cuts on the haloes, to ensure that only parent haloes are considered $(\textsc{pid}=-1)$ and to select for virialised haloes ($2T/|U|\leq 2$)\citep{2007MNRAS.376..215B}.
-We also ensure that the haloes have not been subjected to recent major mergers which drastically alter their halo properties ($z_{\rm lmm}>0.4$).
+Before the analysis, we also applied cleaning cuts on the haloes to ensure that only parent haloes are considered $(\textsc{pid}=-1)$ and to select for virialised haloes ($2T/|U|\leq 2$) \citep{2007MNRAS.376..215B}.
+We also ensured that the haloes had not been subjected to recent major mergers, which could drastically alter their halo properties ($z_{\rm lmm}>0.4$).

-\subsection{Environmental Properties}
+\subsection{Environmental properties}

-The key idea of the new method that we are presenting, is to assign internal halo properties using descriptors of the halo's environment.
-These enviromental descriptors need to be computed at sufficiently large scales that they will also be resolve by either lower resolution simulations or fast approximate methods.
-In this regard we give as input three halo environmental properties: tidal anisotropy, $\alpha$; overdensity, $\delta$; and the linear bias, $b_1$.
+The key idea of our method is to assign internal halo properties using descriptors of the halo's environment.
+These environmental descriptors need to be computed at sufficiently large scales that they will also be resolved by either lower resolution simulations or fast approximate methods.
+In this regard we used as input three halo environmental properties: tidal anisotropy ($\alpha$), overdensity ($\delta$), and the linear bias ($b_1$).
 Below we define these properties and we describe the scales at which they are computed.

-\subsubsection{Tidal Anisotropy}
+\subsubsection{Tidal anisotropy}

 We also describe the environment of each halo outside of its boundary at different scales.
-For this, we primarily use the overdensity of the halo and the tidal anisotropy of the halo.
-Both these quantities are constructed using the eigenvalues $\lambda_{1},\lambda_{2},\lambda_{3}$ of the tidal tensor field $\partial_{i}\partial_{j} \psi$ at several smoothing scales \citetext{\citealt{10.1093/mnras/282.2.436},\citealt{10.1093/mnras/232.2.339} and \citealt{2007MNRAS.375..489H}}:
+For this, we primarily used the overdensity of the halo and the tidal anisotropy of the halo.
+Both quantities were constructed using the eigenvalues $\lambda_{1},\lambda_{2},\lambda_{3}$ of the tidal tensor field $\partial_{i}\partial_{j} \psi$ at several smoothing scales \citetext{\citealt{10.1093/mnras/282.2.436},\citealt{10.1093/mnras/232.2.339} and \citealt{2007MNRAS.375..489H}}: